-Prior to this, Mike has been vice president of Labour Relations for Asda.
+Mike has been vice president of Labour Relations for Asda.
 He began his career with Shell as a graduate trainee working in both the UK and Australia, before progressing on to senior HR positions with British Airways, GNER and the BBC.

 He has held non-executive positions for Manchester Airport Group (MAG), Community Integrated Care (CIC) and York Archaeological Trust (YAT).
 He is a graduate of Leicester University and a chartered fellow of the Chartered Institute of Personnel and Development (CIP), and a fellow of the Royal Society for the Encouragement of Arts Manufactures and Commerce (FRSA).

 Stuart is responsible for property development, investment, estates, strategic planning, urban design, utilities, joint ventures, boating trade and online moorings.

 A chartered surveyor, Stuart joined the Canal & River Trust in 1990 after working with private sector property consultants, Drivers Jonas.
 He has worked extensively across the country in various property roles, and more recently, as head of property, was responsible for setting up a number of joint ventures.